 Pets improve stress management and help in mental development.
 Most importantly, pets offer unconditional love, which does more than offering companionship.
 Therefore, pet-owners stay happy and have a better experience with social interactions.

-Number Three: Power of Support from Companion Animals for People Living with Mental Health Problems
+Number Three: Power of Support from Companion Animals

 The number of people struggling with mental health conditions in the US is increasing daily.
 Researchers are actively looking for ways to improve this situation.
 One solution the psychiatrists are looking into is owning a pet.